WOLF'S DEN

 Never allow your piggie to eat salt, salty foods, caffeine, chocolate, or dog food.
 Their bodies can not digest or process these foods.

 This is not a "diet" that your pig must stay on in order to stay a certain size or height, it is a quality lifestyle and recomdations.
+Please do not kill your pig with "kindness".
 We take miniature pig care and health very seriously.

 Miniature pigs should be eating a pelleted feed containing 10 to 20% protein, 2 to 6% fat, and 3 to 16% fiber depending on their life stage.
 This pelleted feed should make up 20% of their total diet.
 The remaining 80% should be grass, hay, fruits, and vegtiables either as treats throughout the day or at meal time.